ACEnglish/utmos/README.md

 possible can be skipped by setting `--maxmem 0`.
 However, when actually performing summation, utmos assumes at least 1GB of memory is available.

+## Reusing the `--lowmem file.hdf5` with `select`
+If you have a previous run in which you used `--lowmem` to make an  hdf5 file, you can reuse that file and save the concatenation/conversion work.
+Simply provide a single `in_file of `file.hdf5` or provide no `in_files` with the parameter `--lowmem file.hdf5`

 ## Performace metrics
 Running on a 2013 Mac Pro and using chr22 from 1kgp genotype
 `ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502//ALL.chr22.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz`